indonesia

 • Bukit Barisan Selatan National Park, also in Sumatra, is another stronghold for the Sumatran tiger, as well as the Sumatran elephant and the Sumatran rhinoceros.
 The dense rainforest is a hotspot for biodiversity, including numerous bird species like the critically endangered Sumatran ground-cuckoo.

 Where to next?
-Discover country icon Papua New Guinea, a country in the region worth visiting, or use the destination finder
+Discover country icon Malaysia, a country in the region worth visiting, or use the destination finder